sujith-eag/Learning_Journey/Algorithms & Problems/Algorithms/Sorting Algorithms/3 Merge Sort.md

 3. **Combine**:  Merge the two sorted halves to produce a single sorted list.
     - Merge the two sorted halves into a single sorted list.
 This is done by comparing the elements of the two halves and combining them in a sorted order.

-Keep Divide the array into two parts (recursively, base case, there are 0 or 1 element) Separately sort left and right  (base case is no element in L or R) combine the two sorted halves
+Keep Dividing the array into two parts (recursively, base case, there are 0 or 1 element) Separately sort left and right  (base case is no element in L or R) combine the two sorted halves